 Determine Administration

 Choose which department and staff will oversee new benefit programs.
 Outline eligibility criteria, required documentation, reimbursement processing, payroll coordination, internal/external communications, and ongoing vendor management.
-Integrate administration into HR operations for smooth coordination.

 Develop Strategic Budget